regisksc/cloudwalk_challenge/.github/README.md

 flutter run app/lib/main/main.dart --release
 ```

-### Apks:
+### CI:

-The GitHub Actions tab includes build workflow runs that allow you to download APKs for each version of the app.
+The GitHub Actions tab includes build workflow runs that allow you to download APKs for each version of the app. <br>

+You can also [manually run the test and analyzis CI](https://github.com/regisksc/cloudwalk_challenge/actions/workflows/ci.yml) <br>
+To visualize the cis full potential, [navigate to the github folder](https://github.com/regisksc/cloudwalk_challenge/tree/main/.github)